yuwei-jacque-wang/Learn/Python_Data_Analysis_MV/BabyName_w_Pandas/README.md

 A good exercise as introduction to Pandas, including essential data cleaning procedure and EDA (Exploritary Data Analysis).

 ### Import data into desirable data frame
+Uncompress a zip archive, list contents of a directory, load CSV into Pandas, concatenate DataFrames

 - zipfile.ZipFile().extractall()
   - Extract zip file directly